Some Consequences of Categorification

-Several conjectures on acyclic skew-symmetrizable cluster algebras are proven as direct consequences of their categorification via valued quivers.
-These include conjectures of Fomin-Zelevinsky, Reading-Speyer, and Reading-Stella related to $\bfd$-vectors, $\bfg$-vectors, and $F$-polynomials.
+\Abstract{Several conjectures on acyclic skew-symmetrizable cluster algebras are proven as direct consequences of their categorification via valued quivers.
+These include conjectures of Fomin--Zelevinsky, Reading--Speyer, and Reading--Stella related to $\mathbf{d}$-vectors, $\mathbf{g}$-vectors, and $F$-polynomials.}